DevMiser/Lumina_Frame/README.md

 After signing up, you will be redirected to a page showing your **AccessKey**.
 Copy it and keep it in a secure location.
 You will need it in a later step.

 > **Note:** The free PicoVoice tier has usage limits.
-Lumina Frame uses both Porcupine (wake word detection) and Koala (noise suppression), both of which draw from your access key's quota.
+Lumina Frame uses Porcupine for wake word detection, which draws from your access key's quota.

 ---